daibach142/SaitekSwitch/README.md

 To install this driver, follow the instructions in `INSTALL`; to run, see `RUNNING`.

 This software loads configuration which maps the switch keys to the **FSFG** simulator properties.
-The currently available configuration files are located in `./data` and are for:
+The currently available configuration files are located in `cessna.xml` and `piper.xml` and are for:

 * Cessna 172